 - Let the screening officer know that you are travelling with your pet.

-- A screening officer will offer to conduct the search in a private search room.
+- A screening officer will offer to conduct the screening of your animal in a private search room.

 - Whether you stay at the checkpoint or go to a private search room, you will need to remove your pet from its carrying case and remove any items attached to your pet (except collars and harnesses).